Sixth Doctor

 Prior to its postponement, season 23 was well advanced with episodes already drafted and in at least one case distributed to cast and production.
 Alongside "The Nightmare Fair", "The Ultimate Evil", "Mission to Magnus", "Yellow Fever and How to Cure It", the remaining stories were still under development in a 25-minute episode format after the season was postponed.
 These were all dropped with the reconception of the season in mid 1985 in favour of the 14-episode story arc The Trial of a Time Lord.
 The Sixth Doctor also appeared in the special Dimensions in Time.
 There are also novels and audio plays featuring the Sixth Doctor, and the character has been visually referenced several times in the revived 2000s production of the show.

 More so than any other canonical incarnation, aside from the Eighth Doctor, the Sixth Doctor has been heavily expanded upon in expanded universe media, most notably in audio stories produced by Big Finish Productions.
 In The Marian Conspiracy (2000), a new companion was introduced - Dr. Evelyn Smythe, a middle-aged history lecturer on the verge of compulsory retirement whose sharp tongue and unwillingness to tolerate the Doctor's attitude steadily taught him to rein in his more unkind tendencies.
 Due to this influence, the Sixth Doctor evolved into a more compassionate and likable character.
 In addition, beginning with the webcast Real Time (2003), his costume was revised into a monochromatic blue variant, displayed on many audio stories' covers since then.

+Casting

+Prior to being cast, various media outlets had suggested Colin Baker should be the one to replace Peter Davison as the Doctor.
+Baker, a fan of Doctor Who, had expressed interest and previously considered auditioning for the role of the Fourth Doctor.
+However due to Baker's casting as Maxil in Arc of Infinity he assumed he was ineligible for the role.
+On 10 June 1983, during a meeting with the production team, Baker was formally offered the role by producer John Nathan-Turner.
+He accepted and signed a four year contract.